 “…a moment of enlightenment is a moment when we realize the blessings that are always pouring forth.”
 Nyoshul Khenpo

-Still, I wonder: practically, how do I navigate?
-With this?
-This?
-This: the impermanent, out-of-personal control, messy and ever flowing river of life.
-Asking this in my morning Bali walk is not so different from the challenge of any life, anywhere.
-We are invited to develop wise and skillful attention – both internally and externally – as daily life bombards our senses, our bodies age, emotions erupt, the mind spins.
+It would be easy for the senses to be overwhelmed with so many sights and sounds and smells and human encounters.
+I wonder at how to have ease – joy, even – with all of this tangled sensory data?
+This: today’s version of the impermanent, out-of-personal control, messy and ever flowing river of life.
+Asking this in my morning Bali walk is not so different from the questions of my life back home in the US, with its raging political and social conflicts.
+I am invited to develop wise and skillful attention – both internally and externally – as daily life bombards my senses, my body aches and ages, emotions erupt, the mind spins.

-Similarly, Anagarika Munindra, when asked why he meditated, is said to have replied “So that when I walk from here to the town square, I’ll notice the purple flowers that bloom along the way.”
-He wasn’t proposing that the wise attention of meditation would bring only happy sensual pleasures to which he could cling and which would then last.
+Similarly, Anagarika Munindra, when asked why he meditated, is said to have replied, “I practice meditation to notice the small purple flowers growing by the roadside, which I might otherwise miss.”
+He wasn’t proposing, I think, that the wise attention of meditation would bring only happy sensual pleasures which he could keep for himself, to which he could cling, and which would then last.
 He was proposing that appropriate attention would bring about an ease, a gladness and tranquility of heart, which, in turn, would allow ever deeper untangling of the causes of suffering for himself and others.